* Deal follows bidding war

 HVO is widely regarded as the more valuable of the two Hunter Valley coal complexes that Yancoal is set to acquire from Rio Tinto for $2.7 billion after Glencore lost out in a bidding war with the Chinese-owned coal miner.

-Glencore wants the assets that adjoin operations it owns in the Hunter Valley.
+Glencore wants the assets that adjoin operations it already owns in the Hunter Valley.
 It first tried to acquire Coal & Allied in 2015, when Rio Tinto made it clear that coal was no longer part of its growth strategy.

 Glencore is already the world's largest exporter of sea-traded thermal coal, with interests in 28 mines in Australia, Colombia and South Africa.